 Shaker-style cabinets get their name from the Shakers, otherwise known as the United Society of Believers in Christ's Second Appearing.
 Today, there aren't many Shakers left — only one Shaker community remains.
 But their furniture has had a lasting effect.
 The hallmark of Shaker furniture is its simplistic look, using local American woods like pine or maple and doing without veneers, inlays or carving.
 Shakers thought this simplicity made the furniture honest.
 Shaker furniture is now on display as memorabilia in historical museums across the country, the Metropolitan included.

 However, designers, architects and homeowners alike still have a great appreciation for Shaker furniture.
 They demonstrate this through Shaker-style furniture, a near-replica of original Shaker furniture.
-Shaker-style cabinets, especially, are desirable for many people who have any investment in interior design.
+Shaker-style cabinetry, especially, are desirable for many people who have any investment in interior design.
 Clean lines are the first thing that comes to mind when you think about Shaker-style cabinets, and flexibility is the second.
 An affection for Shaker-style cabinets comes less from their straightforward construction, and more from their uninvolved charm.

 What Are Shaker Cabinets?

 Shaker cabinets are best known for their boxy look — rectangular, to be exact.
 Imagine a slab of wood in the shape of a rectangle.
 Within it, picture another rectangle engraved inside, but only slightly smaller.
 The overall appearance is a four-cornered frame with an inset panel.
 Any curves are gentle, and most lines are straight.
 The formal name for the panel-and-frame structure of a Shaker cabinet is rail-and-stile construction.
 The rail represents the inset panel's width-side overlay, and the stile refers to the length-side overlay.
 Together, a Shaker cabinet has five pieces — the panel, two stiles and two rails.